csridlen/eco395m-project-2/README.md

 ## Introduction

-We use a combination of explanatory data analysis, model prediction and machine learning to predict Airbnb rental prices based on 17 key variables including room type and neighbourhood group.
+We use a combination of explanatory data analysis, model prediction and machine learning to predict Airbnb rental prices based on variables found from [insideairbnb.com](insideairbnb.com).
 We build trained models, including a linear regression and a lasso regression.
+The highest performing analysis was the gradient boosted tree model.
 We compare the performance of models based on the RMSE (the standard deviation of the residuals/prediction errors).
+We then build an interface in Streamlit to present our results.

+### The goal
+Allowing airbnb hosts to predict a reasonable price for their airbnb listing based on certain qualities.

 ## Data Collection